MartinStokroos/WalshFUN/README.md

 # WalshFUN

-## Walsh functions generator library for Arduino
+## Walsh functions library for Arduino
 The Walsh functions [1] are the discrete version of the sine-cosine functions.
 Walsh functions can be used analogus to sine-cosine functions in Fourier analysis or wave synthesis.
 According to the Walsh function definition, the output of the Walsh functions have only two states viz +1 or -1.
-With this implementation of the Walsh functions  for Arduino, the walsh function output has a logic value of 1 or 0 (boolean).
+With this implementation of the Walsh functions  for Arduino, the walsh function output is a logic value of 1 or 0 (boolean).

 The Walsh function is noted as: